 Nobody likes to think about wrinkles and signs of aging.
 However, as much as we hate it, it will happen and looking young forever is not something that actually happens in real life.
 We are all going to experience the signs of ageing as the years go by.
 But, because of the different styles of living, climate conditions and high level of stress in modern life, many people suffer from premature skin ageing.

-Premature aging happens when your skin looks older for your age.
-Fine lines, wrinkles and age spots may start appearing on your face even if you’re still on your 30s and above.
+Premature aging happens when our skin looks older for our age.
+Fine lines, wrinkles and age spots may start appearing on the face even if we’re still on our 30s.
 According to many dermatologists, the first sign of premature aging is the noticeable loss of glowing complexion.
 This may get accompany with dark circles, fine lines, excessive dryness and, lack of elasticity.

-There are many reasons why many people suffer from premature skin aging: poor diet, lack of sleep and rest and everyday stress.
+There are many reasons why people suffer from premature skin aging including poor diet, lack of sleep and rest and everyday stress.
 But, two of the biggest uncontrollable factors that contribute to premature skin aging are the sun and pollution.

 The sun is one of the biggest factors which affects the skin.
 According to Doris Day, M.D., clinical associate professor of dermatology at New York University Langone Medical Center, UV rays accelerate aging by damaging the cell DNA.
 This leads to the inability of cells to divide and differentiate so result in line and wrinkles.
 The other harmful effect of UV rays on the skin is the creation of sunspots.
 The natural skin response to UV rays is the production of melanin or pigment to protect the cell DNA.
 Prolonged sun exposure without wearing a sunscreen leads to uneven skin tone, sun spots, and pigmentation that may eventually cause skin cancer.